 Testing these power strips is very important before recommending them to our community.
 Our experts have designed a funnel-like process.
 Every single power strip has to go through this funnel before getting mentioned on this website.

 - The second step is Indication.
 Good power strips have a neon light or a LED light indication to show the running current.
-Some even has led indication at every outlet.
+Some even have led indication at every outlet.

 - Energy-saving and Stand-by feature is also the most crucial and advanced features of a power strip.
 The sensor circuit in the power strip detects the level of power and strips off the power if the appliance goes on stand-by.
 This reduces the consumption of power of the appliances plugged in.

 - On the fourth count, the best feature is to have socket arrangements in the power strip.
 The best power strips have two or more two types of sockets.
 Sockets arrangements vary differently.
 For physical access reasons, there is a maximum of two rows.

 - The single most crucial feature of the power strip is Surge protection and filtering.
 The best power strips have built-in EMF/RFI filters and surge protection features.
 They have metal-oxide varistors that turn down excess voltages into the ground, in return protecting your appliance from power surges.

 The power strip device with all flags mentioned above can be considered the best power strip of all time.
 Buying the wrong kind of power strip can cost you a life.
 A poor power strip can burn down all your devices and connected appliances for a minute reason.
 We, as surgeprotections.com, do not want you to waste your money, risk your life and the health of your devices.